pppiyo/Weenix/README.md

 Userspace address space management, running user-level code, servicing system calls, and basically everything else needed to combine all of the previous componenets into a fully functioning operating system.
 This includes virtual memory maps, handling page faults, memory management via anonymous objects and shadow objects, and system calls (in particular, the fork syscall).

 ## Important Notes
-This is a placeholder repo with no code to respect USC's Academic Code.
-If you are a potential employer and would like to look at the code, please [email me](mailto:amylee.lyq@gmail.com).
+This repository serves as a placeholder in adherence to USC's Academic Code.
+If you are a potential employer interested in reviewing the code, please feel free to [reach out via email](mailto:amylee.lyq@gmail.com).

 Please also be noted that this is an ongoing project.
 As of Oct 26, 2024, phase 1 (PROCS) is complete, with VFS and VM expected to finish in the next two months.

-## Related
-Read more about the [course](https://merlot.usc.edu/cs402-f24/) and the [kernel projects](https://merlot.usc.edu/cs402-f24/projects/kernel/) here (username and password may apply since this is internal teaching material at USC).